METALS-Copper hits lowest since Jan 2016 on deepening coronavirus fears

 * LME tin at decade low; copper, aluminium at lowest since 2016

-* LME aluminium stocks jump to above one million tonnes (Updates with official prices, fresh quote)
+* LME aluminium stocks jump to above one million tonnes (Updates higher copper prices, Macquarie quote)

 By Zandi Shabalala

-LONDON, March 19 (Reuters) - Copper prices plummeted to four-year lows on Thursday as the spread of the coronavirus intensified fears about global economic growth and demand for industrial metals.
+LONDON, March 19 (Reuters) - Copper languished near four-year lows on Thursday as the spread of the coronavirus intensified fears about global economic growth and demand for industrial metals.

-Economic activity in top consumer China and other major economies has been shredded by government measure to contain the virus, which has so far claimed nearly 9,000 lives.
+Economic activity in top consumer China and other major economies has been shredded by government measures to contain the virus, which has so far claimed nearly 9,000 lives, sparking recession fears around the world.

-Central banks across the world have stepped up efforts to prop up the global economy against the coronavirus, which has infected thousands of people and sparked fears of a looming recession.

 “The metals markets are still in panic mode which is ongoing and even a rebound from current levels in unlikely to last,” said Commerzbank head of commodities research Eugen Weinberg.

-Benchmark copper on the London Metal Exchange (LME) was bid down 1.1% to $4,688 a tonne, after failing to trade in official rings.
-It earlier sunk to its lowest since January 2016 at $4,371.
+Benchmark copper on the London Metal Exchange (LME) sank to its lowest since January 2016 at $4,371 a tonne, before recovering slightly to trade up 1% at $4,792 by 1517 GMT amid what one trader said may be bargain-hunting by some players.

-Prices of the metal are now within striking distance of their lowest since the global recession in 2009.
-The metal used by investors as a bellwether for global economic health has shed 14% so far this week.
+Prices of the metal are within striking distance of their lowest since the global recession in 2009.
+The metal, used by investors as a bellwether for global economic health, has shed 12% so far this week.

-Traders say falling costs for producing metal due to tumbling energy prices have lowered the floor for metal prices.

-A stronger U.S. currency which makes dollar-denominated commodities more expensive for holders of other currencies is also expected to subdue demand.
+Traders say falling production costs thanks to tumbling energy prices have lowered the floor for metal prices.
+A stronger U.S. dollar, which makes commodities more expensive for holders of other currencies, was also subduing demand.

-“There is widespread fear among market participants that the global economy will slide into a deep recession and demand for metals will collapse completely,” Commerzbank analysts said in a note.

-Industrial metals markets are expecting further deliveries into exchange-monitored warehouses as end-users in Europe and the United States close down operations.
+Meanwhile, industrial metals markets are expecting further deliveries into exchange-monitored warehouses as end-users in Europe and the United States close down operations due to the virus, indicating supply is swamping demand.

 Inventories of copper in warehouses approved by the LME MCUSTX-TOTAL have jumped about 30% over the last week to 231,025 tonnes, mostly in South Korea and Taiwan.

-In China, the world’s top copper consumer, stocks of the metal in warehouses monitored by the Shanghai Futures Exchange are at four-year highs of 380,085 tonnes as supply swamped demand hit by the virus.
+In China, the world’s top copper consumer, stocks of the metal in warehouses monitored by the Shanghai Futures Exchange are at four-year highs of 380,085 tonnes.
 CU-STX-SGH

 In aluminium MALSTX-TOTAL, total stocks surged 41,775 tonnes to 1.01 million tonnes, reversing a steady trend of declining stocks.

-Pressure on metals and mining companies globally is increasing, with many announcing delays and suspensions of operations as the virus disrupted supply chains and forced limits on staff.
+Pressure on metals and mining companies globally is increasing, with many announcing delays and suspensions of operations as the virus disrupts supply chains and puts restraints on staff.

 Chilean copper miner Codelco will reduce operations for 15 days to comply with a national state of catastrophe while MMG Ltd reduced mining and the transport of concentrates in Peru.